kwaldenphd/python-functions/README.md

 When we call a named function, the program jumps to the definition for the function being called, executes the function's body, and then returns to the point in the program where the function was called and resumes executing the program.

+As mentioned earlier, functions are an example of a control structure.
 Let's look at some examples.

 ### Named Function Example A